zach-garno/CS-370-Pi-Project/README.md

 # Programming Hat

 # Running Software on PI zero Tutorial:
-1.)
-Install ngrok
+1. run main.py to start server
-2.) run ./ngrok http 5000 in the terminal
+2. run ./ngrok http 5000 in the terminal
-3.) copy forwarded address and create new webhook with that address + /github 4.) run main.py to start server
+3. copy forwarded address and create new webhook with that address + /github
+4. go to .git/hooks/post-commit and change url to ngrok address + /local
-5.) ...
+5. ...
-6.) profit
+6. profit

 ## Team Members:
 * Austin Soriano